Mumbai-Pune Expressway Missing Link Is Now Open: What It’s Actually Like to Drive, and Your Complete Lonavala Weekend Guide

 Highway traffic police estimate approximately 70% of expressway vehicles — primarily cars and passenger vans — will shift to the new alignment on Day 1, relieving the existing ghat as well.

-Phased Rollout and Vehicle Rules: Who Can Use the Tunnels?
+Phased Rollout and Vehicle Rules: Who Can Use the Missing Link?

 The Missing Link introduces a phased access plan and permanent safety restrictions that all drivers should know before using the route.